ByteBox / Tools / Cron Explainer

 What is a Cron Expression?

-Cron is a time-based job scheduler found in Unix-like systems.
-A cron expression uses 5 fields — minute, hour, day of month, month, and day of week — to define when a task should run.
-Special characters like * (every), , (list), - (range), and / (step) let you create complex schedules.
+Cron is a time-based job scheduler found in Unix-like operating systems including Linux, macOS, and BSD.
+It automates repetitive tasks such as backups, log rotation, data syncing, and system maintenance.
+A cron expression consists of 5 whitespace-separated fields — minute, hour, day of month, month, and day of week — that together define exactly when a task (or "cron job") should execute.
+Special characters like * (every), , (list), - (range), and / (step) let you create schedules as simple as "every minute" or as complex as "quarter-hourly on the first Monday of every month."

 Field Reference